jba/codec/README.md

 This encoder uses code generation instead of reflection, so it is usually faster than reflection-based encoders like encoding/gob and encoding/json.
 It is also faster than github.com/ugorji/go/codec, even when that uses code generation.
-See internal/benchmarks for comparison with gob and ugorji's code on a suite of benchmarks.
+See internal/benchmarks for comparison with the gob and ugorji codecs on a suite of benchmarks.

 Those benchmarks turn off this codec's ability to handle pointer sharing.